smitheric95/CSE7343---Semester-Project/README.md

 TODO:

 - write documentation
-- what happens to this->selectedQueue when you switch?
-    - memory leak
 - check output with larger amount of pids
 - out of range on priority for mock data.csv
 - delete has to delete from the correct queue